SleGort/datalumina-project-template/README.md

 sys.path.append(os.path.dirname(os.getcwd()))
 ```
 This code snippet assumes that the folder is directly below the parent folder.
-If you have nested subfolders you might want to call `os.path.dirname()` a couple of times
+If you have nested subfolders you might want to call `os.path.dirname()` a couple of times.
 ## Project Organization
 ```
 ├── LICENSE            <- Open-source license if one is chosen